NHirose/Monocular-depth-esatimation-in-ExAug/README.md

 #### Step1: Download1 (our trained model and code)
 git clone https://github.com/NHirose/Monocular-depth-esatimation-in-ExAug.git
-Download our trained model from here(https://drive.google.com/file/d/1De_sFYgYWtjkzNq4T7KsLTZYgdv8ZGy6/view?usp=share_link) and un zip it in the same folder.
+Download our trained model from here(https://drive.google.com/file/d/1De_sFYgYWtjkzNq4T7KsLTZYgdv8ZGy6/view?usp=share_link) and unzip it in the same folder.

 #### Step2: Download2 (public codes, monodepth2, which is used in our codes)
 We trained our model by applying our learnable camera model by Depth360(https://arxiv.org/abs/2110.10415) and pose loss into monodepth2.
 Thank you, monodepth2!!
 By having pose lose, our model can esimate the depth with scale.